cosminbegudev/receipts-app/GOOGLE_DRIVE_SETUP.md

 - Only share these credentials with trusted devices/users
 - Consider rotating credentials periodically
 - The app only requests `drive.file` scope, which limits access to files created by the app
+- **Desktop OAuth Pattern**: We use desktop OAuth credentials for a mobile app because mobile OAuth doesn't provide client secrets, which are required for secure token refresh

 ## Troubleshooting